goblindegook/goblindegook.com/content/page/colophon.md

 The tools I use to create and maintain this site include the [Visual Studio Code] editor, [nvALT] for note-taking, and the [Hugo] static site generator with a build stack that relies on [PostCSS], [Rollup], and [TypeScript].
 Testing and debugging are possible and made easy thanks to [Chrome DevTools].

+Site content and sources are kept under version control on a [public Github repository][goblindegook/goblindegook.com] from which the site is deployed whenever updated.

 [Chrome DevTools]: https://developer.chrome.com/devtools/
 [Hugo]: http://gohugo.io
 [nvALT]: http://brettterpstra.com/projects/nvalt/